MahmoodAbdali79/Book-Recommendation-System/README.md

 ## Status Codes

-Thi web-service returns the following status codes in its API:
+This web-service returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |